poxiest/CalendarApplication/CalendarApplication/res/README.md

 This is a calendar application that allows users to manage events through a text-based interface.
 Users can create, edit, and view events in a calendar, as well as export the calendar data to CSV format which is supported by Google Calendar.
+Apart from this users can also manage multiple calendars, do operations on a specific calendar, copy events from one calendar to other calendar.

 ## Getting Started